Marguerite Carmel Mills

 Mills' research takes a deep mapping approach, focusing on the intersection of private property and housing as a critical juncture for interrogating structural oppression and material inequality.
 As a cartographer, Mills uses spatial analysis, place-based narratives, and media-rich platforms to bring underrepresented stories to light.
 In addition to cartographic work, she is a theorist and writer in the area of property, housing, and inequality.
 For a sampling of her work, see the project section.
 A member of the Mapping Prejudice project, she has been practicing this community-focused approach to GIS research since 2018.

 When she isn't making maps, Mills is a housing activist advocating for the rights of unhoused neighbors in the Twin Cities.
-She can also be found exploring wild and underground places, or pole dancing.
+She can also be found exploring wild and underground places, drawing, painting, or pole dancing.